-Appearance should at all times be professional.
+Appearance should always be professional.
 All attire and shoes must be clean and neat.

-The college name- tag must be worn and visible at all times.
+The college ID badge must always be worn and visible.
 Some agencies require additional nametags.
 Whenever a student is in a clinical facility as an EMS/EMT, the nametag must be worn.
 The nametag MUST have the "student" designation visible at all times.

-- OCCC EMS/EMT nametags and OCCC EMT tee-shirts will be worn at all times during classroom, skills lab Α. and clinical hours. - B. Shoes worn in the skills lab and clinical areas will be clean with minimal markings.
-No open toes or open heels will be allowed. - C. Hygiene conducive to client/patient contact: - 1. hair clean and off the collar - 2. beards neat and clean, not presenting a safety hazard - 3. fingernails trimmed and clean - 4. no acrylic nails allowed - 5. jewelry worn should be minimal and appropriate - 6. students will be allowed one pair of stud-type earrings only - 7. no other piercings such as eyebrows, tongues, ears, etc. - 8. no heavy makeup, perfume, or aftershave - D. Students may not wear any article of clothing or have affixed to their person anything such as pins, buttons, caps, shirts, etc., which contains vulgar or offensive written materials or symbols. - Students must turn off cell phones and/or beepers during didactic, skills laboratory and clinical sessions. Ε. - F. During all clinical experiences and when doing state testing, student's attire must be free of logos or identifications related to a facility or service agency.
-Program issued OCCC EMS Tee Shirts and black or khaki trousers must be worn - G. During hospital and ambulance clinical times, attire will be dark slacks and OCCC Logo EMT Student Tee Shirts.
+- A. OCCC EMS/EMT ID will always be worn during classroom, skills lab and clinical hours. - B. Shoes worn in the skills lab and clinical areas will be clean with minimal markings.
+No open toes or open heels will be allowed. - C. Hygiene conducive to client/patient contact: - 1. hair clean and off the collar - 2. beards neat and clean, not presenting a safety hazard - 3. fingernails trimmed and clean - 4. no acrylic nails allowed - 5. jewelry worn should be minimal and appropriate - 6. students will be allowed one pair of stud-type earrings only - 7. no other piercings such as eyebrows, tongues, ears, etc. - 8. no heavy makeup, perfume, or aftershave - D. Students may not wear any article of clothing or have affixed to their person anything such as pins, buttons, caps, shirts, etc., which contains vulgar or offensive written materials or symbols. - E. Students must turn off cell phones and/or beepers during didactic, skills laboratory and clinical sessions. - F. During all clinical experiences and when doing state testing, student's attire must be free of logos or identifications related to a facility or service agency.
+White polo shirts and black or khaki trousers must be worn